St. Pauls Cathedral

 The Crypt

-The crypt is entered from inside the cathedral and is one of the largest in Europe, running under the full length of the building.
-Buried here: Lord Nelson (the tomb a copy of the original design in black marble), the Duke of Wellington (a massive porphyry sarcophagus), J.M.W.
-Turner, Henry Moore, and Christopher Wren himself.
-Wren’s epitaph, set into the floor, reads: “Lector, si monumentum requiris, circumspice” - Reader, if you seek his monument, look around you.
-The crypt also has a good café (open to all, no entry ticket required to access it directly).
+Wren’s crypt runs the full length of the building and is one of the largest in Europe.
+Buried here: Lord Nelson, the Duke of Wellington (porphyry sarcophagus), J.M.W.
+Turner, Henry Moore, and Wren himself.
+Wren’s epitaph in the floor reads: “Lector, si monumentum requiris, circumspice” - Reader, if you seek his monument, look around you.
+The crypt café is accessible without a sightseeing ticket; it’s one of the better places in the City for lunch.

 The Surrounding Area

-Millennium Bridge connects St Paul’s directly to Tate Modern on the South Bank.
-It opened in 2000, wobbled due to resonance frequency problems on its opening day, was immediately closed, and reopened in 2002 after extensive modification.
-The view from the bridge looking north toward St Paul’s, particularly at dusk, is the one most photographers use.
+The Millennium Bridge connects St Paul’s to Tate Modern on the South Bank.
+It opened in 2000, wobbled from resonance frequency problems on the first day, was immediately closed, and reopened in 2002 after engineering modifications.
+The view looking north from the bridge toward St Paul’s at dusk is the one photographers use.

-Paternoster Square, the plaza immediately north of the cathedral, has Temple Bar - the original 1672 gate to the City of London, relocated from Fleet Street to Paternoster in 2004.
-The gate is the point at which the Sovereign must ask permission to enter the City; the ceremony still occurs on state visits.
+Paternoster Square, immediately north of the cathedral, contains Temple Bar - the original 1672 gate to the City of London, relocated from Fleet Street in 2004.
+The ceremony at which the sovereign must ask permission to enter the City of London still occurs at Temple Bar during state visits.

 Where to Eat Nearby